elmahio/documentation/docs/elmah-io-apps-mailman.md

 # Install Mailman App for elmah.io

+!!! warning
-> The Mailman app is deprecated.
+    The Mailman app is deprecated.
 Use an email rule available on the *Rules* tab for a more advanced email integration.

 The Mailman app for elmah.io sends out an email to an address of your choice, every time a new error is logged.